LibCrowds/proecjt-playbills-transcribe/long_description.md

-The British Library holds a considerable collection of Playbills dating from the 1730s to the 1950s.
-These are single-sheet items which list entertainments at theatres, fairs, pleasure gardens and other such venues.
-Small 'handbills' circulated amongst theatre-goers enjoying the performance and larger 'great bills' used for posting on walls and windows are assembled in over 1000 bound volumes, comprising an estimated 234,000 playbills.
+The British Library's collection of Playbills ranges from the
+1730s to the 1950s.
+Each a single sheet of paper, they list entertainments at theatres, fairs, pleasure gardens and other venues.
+Small 'handbills' circulated amongst theatre-goers enjoying the performance and larger 'great bills' used for posting on walls and windows are assembled in over 1000 bound volumes with an estimated total of 234,000 playbills.

 Given the ephemeral nature of Playbills (fires always needed lighting!) we are fortunate to have such a large number survive, thanks largely to the zeal of